What is overflow incontinence?

 What causes overflow incontinence?

-The most common cause of the syndrome in men is an enlarged prostate gland.
-This causes a blockage at the entrance to the urethra.
+A common cause of overflow incontinence in men is an enlarged prostate gland, which causes a blockage at the entrance to the urethra.
 After radiation or surgery for prostate cancer, the urethra and neck of the bladder can also narrow.

 Weak bladder muscles are a common cause of overflow incontinence in women.
-Pregnancy, menopause, ovarian tumours or even kidney stones can cause weakened bladder muscles.
-However, generally women are much less likely to suffer from overflow incontinence than men.
+Pregnancy, menopause, ovarian tumours or kidney stones can weaken bladder muscles.
+Generally, women are less likely to suffer from overflow incontinence than men.

 - Incontinence surgery: When the blockage is found to be a tumour or kidney stone that can’t be passed, surgery is often the best option.

-- Incontinence medication: A group of medications called alpha-blockers have been found to be fairly effective in reducing the symptoms of overflow incontinence.
-These medications work by relaxing the portion of your urinary tract where the bladder flows into the urethra and thereby allows urine to flow out more easily.
-Talk to your doctor before beginning any type of medication.
+- Incontinence medication: A group of medications called alpha-blockers can be effective in reducing the symptoms of overflow incontinence.
+These work by relaxing the portion of your urinary tract where the bladder flows into the urethra, allowing urine to flow out more easily.

 - Intermittent self-catheterisation: Here, a health professional will teach you how to insert a urinary catheter.
 This option should only be considered in severe cases and if you doctor has recommended it.

 If you want to lessen the severity of your condition, we recommend trying these control methods:

 - Bladder training: This is when you go to the toilet at regular intervals, usually every two to three hours, to stop your bladder overfilling.
 You may be able to train yourself to wait a little longer over time.